-This section provides simple guidelines to help your Unity app perform well with Samsung Gear VR.
+This section provides guidelines to help your Unity app perform well with Samsung Gear VR.

 Good performance is critical for all VR applications, but the limitations inherent to mobile development warrant special consideration.

 This section describes recommended targets and settings for mobile projects.